Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 Because styled-components processes the style definitions, it is possible to use CSS-like snake case syntax with the property names and units in property values.
 However, units don't have any effect because property values are internally unitless.
 For more information on styled-components, head out to the [documentation](https://styled-components.com/docs).

+### React-spring

+> react-spring is a spring-physics based animation library that should cover most of your UI related animation needs.
+It gives you tools flexible enough to confidently cast your ideas into moving interfaces.

+[React-spring](https://www.react-spring.io/) is a library that provides a clean [hook API](https://www.react-spring.io/docs/hooks/basics) for animating React Native components.

 ## Extending our application

 It is time to put everything we have learned so far to good use and start extending our application.
 Our application still lacks a few important features such as reviewing a repository and registering a user.
 The upcoming exercises will focus on these essential features.
 Feel free to use any additional resources, such as React Native Paper's components, while working on the exercises.
 However, using additional resources is entirely _optional_ and you should focus on completing the minimum requirements of the exercises before working on improvements.